6 Genius Tips for Keeping Ground Coffee Fresh

 Grind and Freeze

 Can you freeze ground coffee?
 Yes!
-It’s possible to achieve a coffee-store taste without grinding your beans every morning.
-Simply pre-grind your beans on the weekend, then stash the grounds in the freezer for use during the week.
+It’s possible to achieve a coffee-shop taste without grinding your beans every morning.
+Simply grind your beans over the weekend, then stash the grounds in the freezer for use during the week.
 Make sure to use an airtight container to lock out moisture and odors.

-Heat and light can damage your coffee grounds, too, so plan to store them in a dark spot.
-An opaque container helps, as does a naturally dark environment, such as a cupboard or closet.
+Heat and light can damage your coffee grounds, so plan to store them in a dark spot.
+An opaque container helps, as does a naturally dark environment like a cupboard or closet.

 Antique Vintage Copper Coffee Container On Rustic Wood Background With Copy Space